Cadbury Barn Trust logo

 Helping the Trust

 Trustee John Stewart took over as chair from Lesley Pattenson in the summer.
 The Trust would like to thank Lesley for her hard work and leadership of the Trust, especially for her determination to form the Trust.
 Lesley remains as a Trustee.
+We welcome Julie Johnson-White as a Trustee.
+Julie has many years of experience in local government and the civil service and knows the local area very well.

 With the support of the Birmingham City Council Parks Department, we received planning approval to site two temporary containers in the car park.